Configuring Endpoint Templates

 Setting Max Spool Usage Values

-To configure the maximum message spool usage for durable topic endpoints on the Solace PubSub+ event broker on a per-topic endpoint basis, enter the following CONFIG command:
+To configure the maximum message spool usage for durable topic endpoints on the PubSub+ event broker on a per-topic endpoint basis, enter the following CONFIG command:

 solace(configure/message-spool/topic-endpoint-template)# max-spool-usage <size>